 Joburg’s Literary History

-During the gold rush that spawned Johannesburg, the area that’s now Library Gardens and Beyers Naude Square was known as Market Square.
+During the gold rush that was the start of Johannesburg, the area that is now Library Gardens and Beyers Naudé Square was known as Market Square.
 It was a muddy field where people came to buy and sell their wares.
 As the city grew, new office blocks, shops and government buildings rose up around it.

 Joburg’s First Booksellers

-The first City Library was also founded that year as a subscription library, meaning white men could pay to join it.
-It’s unclear how many women were allowed to use the early libraries, but at the time they were very male spaces.
+The first City Library was founded in 1890 as a subscription library, meaning white men could pay to join it.
+Though it’s unclear how many women were allowed to use the early libraries, they were certainly very male-dominated spaces.

-The free, public lending library closer to the modern system began in 1924.
-The current home of the City Library was opened in the 1930s.
-Early correspondence within the library shows that the desire for access to the library extended across racial lines, but the solution was not to share.
+The free public lending library – closer to the modern system – began in 1924 and the current home of the City Library was opened in the 1930s.
+Early correspondence in library records shows that the desire for access to the library extended across racial lines, but the solution at the time was not to integrate.
 Eight libraries were built in black townships by 1960.
-Pressure mounted for access to the main library, in 1974 Johannesburg libraries opened to all races.
-However, the library’s budget was slashed by half in 1978, preventing librarians from effectively serving their new readers.
+Pressure mounted for access to the main library, and in 1974 Johannesburg libraries opened to all races.
+However, the library’s budget was slashed by half in 1978, preventing librarians from adequately serving their new readers.

-The centre was a major cultural hub, located next door to Dorkay House, where Miriam Makeba and Hugh Masekela record albums.
-The ANC Youth League was founded there.
+The centre was a major cultural hub, located next door to Dorkay House, where Miriam Makeba and Hugh Masekela recorded albums.
+The ANC Youth League was founded at the centre.
 Banned plays were performed inside, and sporting events were held as well.
-The centre was closed when the Group Area Act was imposed.
+The centre was closed when the Group Areas Act was imposed.